Absorption of Sub-MeV Fermionic Dark Matter by Electron Targets: Models

 The dominant $ \chi $ decay modes are shown in Table~\ref{tab:decays} with the operator insertion resolved by an internal $\varphi$ line.
 Without electroweak corrections, $\chi \rightarrow \nu \gamma $ vanishes and so the leading decay is $\chi \rightarrow \nu \gamma\gamma$, the rate for which is given by

 Importantly, the rate depends only on $m_\chi$ and $\Lambda$ and not on any other free parameters of the model.
 This makes the decay a largely irreducible constraint independent of the details of the model and a generic prediction for a scalar-mediated absorption signal.
+The bound on the decay rate, which is $ {\cal O} ( 10 ^{ - 27} {\rm sec} ^{-1} ) $, is computed over the mass range of interest in Ref.\cite{Essig:2013goa}.

 Other decays arise at higher loop order and are more sensitive to variations in the model parameters.
-The decay rate for $ \nu \gamma $ is induced by weak interactions and, in the limit that $m_\varphi \ll m_W$, is parametrically,
+The decay rate for $ \nu \gamma $ is induced by weak interactions and the precise form of the rate depends on the UV completion above the EW scale.
+Due to this inherent uncertainty, and difficulties in carrying out the two-loop calculation, we settle for an order of magnitude estimate for this process.
+In the limit that $m_\varphi \ll m_W$, the rate is of order,

 Although this interaction is generated at two-loop order, it is still significant as it is not suppressed by high powers of $m_\chi$.
+For the limits we use the recast the bound computed in Ref.\cite{Essig:2013goa} (also of $ {\cal O} ( 10 ^{ - 27} {\rm sec} ^{-1} ) $) for a scalar dark matter decaying into two photons.

 Decays of $\chi$ into $ 3 $ neutrinos are mediated by weak insertions.
 In the limit of massless neutrinos, the Lorentz structure of the scalar operator leads to the decay vanishing at one loop but it is generating at two loops leading to an effective dimension-6 operator between $\chi $ and 3 neutrinos, $\bar{\chi}P_L \nu \bar{\nu }P_L \nu$ with a scale,